agile-ts/documentation/docs/main/Introduction.md

 ### 🎯 Easy to Use

 Learn the powerful tools of AgileTs in a short amount of time.
-An excellent place to start are our [Quick Start](./Installation.md) Guides, or if you are no fan of following any tutorial, jump straight into our [Example](../examples) section.
+An excellent place to start are our [Quick Start](./Installation.md) Guides, or if you don't like following any tutorial, jump straight into our [Example](../examples) section.